A general pressure equation based method for incompressible two-phase flows

 \subsection{Governing Equations}

-The weakly compressible isothermal Navier-Stokes equations, considered in the present work, are written as \begin{linenomath}
+The weakly compressible isothermal Navier-Stokes equations considered in the present work are written as \begin{linenomath}

-\end{linenomath} where equation \eqref{eqn:NS_dim} represents the well-known momentum equation, and equation \eqref{eqn:gpe_dim} is the GPE derived by Toutant~\cite{toutant2017}. $\mathbf{u}$ and $p$ refer to the velocity vector and pressure, respectively. $c_s$ is the artificial speed of sound, whose value should be sufficiently large to replicate the behaviour of incompressible flows. $\rho$ and $\mu$ refer to the fluid's mixture density and dynamic viscosity.
+\end{linenomath} where equation \eqref{eqn:NS_dim} represents the well-known momentum equation, and equation \eqref{eqn:gpe_dim} is the GPE derived by Toutant~\cite{toutant2017}, with the assumption of $\gamma=\text{Pr}$~(see ~\ref{appendix_gpeDreivation}).
+The GPE is derived for single phase flows, and we use the standard one-fluid formulation to simulate two-phase flows. $\mathbf{u}$ and $p$ refer to the velocity vector and pressure, respectively. $c_s$ is the artificial speed of sound, whose value should be sufficiently large to replicate the behaviour of incompressible flows. $\rho$ and $\mu$ refer to the fluid's mixture density and dynamic viscosity.
 They are evaluated as \begin{linenomath}

 \end{linenomath} where the subscripts 1 and 2 represent the primary and secondary phases, respectively.
 The volume fraction $C$ is a Heaviside function that jumps across the interface between the two phases.
 The body force $\mathbf{F}$ appearing in equation~\eqref{eqn:NS_dim} is given as \begin{linenomath}